damionjunk/damionjunk.nlp/README.md

 # damionjunk.nlp

 This library is a launching point for playing around with the [Stanford Core NLP](http://nlp.stanford.edu/software/corenlp.shtml) package in Clojure.
+As of version 0.3.0, [CMU's ark-tweet-nlp](http://www.ark.cs.cmu.edu/TweetNLP/) was added.

 ## Implemented Features

 CoreNLP has a lot of functionality that I don't use, and didn't implement.
 I'm primarily interested in the parts of speech, sentiment, and named entity annotations.
 I'll add other functionality as the need arises, or a request is made.

+POS tagging with CMU's [ark-tweet-nlp](https://github.com/brendano/ark-tweet-nlp/) is implemented.
+Models can be substituted with an explicit call to `(damionjunk.nlp.cmu-ark/initialize :model "modelname")`.

 ## Dependency Information